Ayan-thecodeking/Opportunities-HUB/README.md

 look over my repo <a href="https://github.com/Ayan-thecodeking/Here-Contributions-Begins">👋 link <strong>HERE </strong> </a>
-I'm pretty sure you are going to make your 1st PR
+I'm pretty sure you are going to make your 1st PR.